PeterBooker/wpds/README.md

 ### Something went wrong, how do I do a partial update?

 The last successful update revision number is stored in `plugins/.last-revision`.
-You can just overwrite that and the next `wpslurper update` will start after that revision.
+You can just overwrite that and the next `wpds update plugins` will start after that revision.

 ### What is this thing actually doing to my computer?